batoolalk/ITCS333assignment1/README.md

 Hello, This is our answer for assignment 1 for ITCS333

-student names and academic numbers:
+Student Names and Academic Numbers:
-Batool Alkhabbaz 202107211
+Batool Alkhabbaz - 202107211
-Ayesha 20183459
+Ayesha Zzulfiqar - 20183459